milindghiya/metrics_grpc_sidecar/Readme.md

 - `metrics_collector`: Application with grpc interface which can be used as side car for collecting metrics.
 It serves a `/metrics` end point where metrics can be fetched or scraped by prometheus server.
 - `metrics_producer`: An example application making grpc calls to `media_collector` for producing metrics
+- `mux_http_server`: A demo http server in golang using mux as Router for routing request to specific handler and instrumenting the metrics using grpc client metrics_collector

 ## Example run